Linaro/website/downloads/security.md

 Companies requiring help with other or earlier version kernels, 2.x or 3.x, are invited to contact [Linaro Developer Services](https://www.linaro.org/services/#developer-services-contact-us).
 Linaro Developer Services has significant experience in kernel backports and in securing Arm systems; including secure boot, working with TrustZone, porting OP-TEE and working with Trusted Applications.

 In addition to the above kernel work, the Linaro [Security Working Group](https://www.linaro.org/core/security/) has put together both a [blog post and webcast](https://www.linaro.org/blog/meltdown-spectre/) on Meltdown and Spectre from the perspective of the OP-TEE community.
 They go over the CPU features one by one to get a better understanding of the essence of these attacks.
-There is additional information for OP-TEE available on the project’s [Security Advisories page](https://www.op-tee.org/security-advisories/).
+There is additional information for OP-TEE available on the project's [Security Advisories page](https://www.op-tee.org/security-advisories/).

 Additional blogs will be published at [www.linaro.org/blog/](https://www.linaro.org/blog/) to update the status of backports and explain any additional developments.